Church Hospitality Ministry: How to Welcome & Engage Visitors

 Today, people have many options for church, including virtual church services.
 If first-time visitors don’t feel welcome, they might walk out and never return.

 The size of your congregation doesn't matter.
-You need a church hospitality plan to improve.
+You need a church hospitality ministry plan to continually improve.
 Keep reading.
 We’ve prepared a hospitality guide to help attract new members.

 Table of Contents